Nettle Leaf

 Side Effects and Contraindications

-Before adding nettle leaf to your smoking blend, it’s important to understand the potential side effects.
-Most reactions are mild, but your experience may vary based on how you use it and your personal health.
+Before adding nettle leaf to your smoking blend, it’s worth knowing the potential side effects.
+Most reactions are mild, but your experience may vary depending on how you use it and your personal health.

 Common side effects include:

-• Digestive upset – stomach pain, nausea, or diarrhea, particularly when first starting out
+• Digestive upset – stomach pain, nausea, or diarrhea, especially when first starting out

-• Skin irritation – rashes, itching, or contact dermatitis from handling the leaves
+• Skin irritation – rashes, itching, or contact dermatitis from handling fresh leaves

-• Urinary changes – increased urination or bladder discomfort due to its natural diuretic properties
+• Urinary changes – increased urination or bladder discomfort due to its natural diuretic effect

 • Allergic reactions – hives, swelling, or breathing difficulties in sensitive individuals